thecodrr/docgen/docs/contributor-guide.md

 # Contributor guide

-Firstly, **thank you for considering contributing to Doctave**.
+Firstly, **thank you for considering contributing to Docgen**.
 Open source software would not survive without people like yourself, who take time out of their busy schedules to help out. **We appreciate you.**

-This document will help you get started working with Doctave.
+This document will help you get started working with Docgen.
 It will walk you through how to build, run tests, and things to keep in mind when contributing.

 First, make sure you've cloned the repo,

 ```
-git clone git@github.com:Doctave/doctave.git
+git clone git@github.com:Docgen/docgen.git
 ```

 and installed the [Rust toolchain](https://www.rust-lang.org/learn/get-started).

 ## Building

-Doctave is a fairly standard Rust project.
+Docgen is a fairly standard Rust project.
 It uses Cargo, doesn't have any non-rust dependencies, so assuming you have Rust installed, you should be able to run `cargo build` and get a working build.
 If not, please open an issue on Github with the error you see.